AWooldrige/puppet/README.markdown

    as your Vagrantfile: `vagrant plugin install --plugin-source https://rubygems.org --plugin-prerelease vagrant-vbguest`
  * Useful bug references: [why vbguest plugin >= 0.10.0 is needed](https://github.com/dotless-de/vagrant-vbguest/issues/88) and [bug on launchpad](https://bugs.launchpad.net/ubuntu/+bug/1239417)

-Then run: `vagrant up` in the project directory.
-The machine can be SSH'd into using `vagrant ssh` or on the exposed interface: `ssh woolie@192.168.42.42`.
+Then run: `vagrant up webnode` in the project directory.
+The machine can be SSH'd into using `vagrant ssh webnode` or on the exposed interface: `ssh woolie@192.168.42.1`.

-Get An AMI Built using Packer
+Build a 'webnode' AMI using Packer
 -----------------------------
 From within the project directory: `packer build -var 'aws_access_key=KEY' -var 'aws_secret_key=KEY' packer.json`